Wyatt Durrette (politician)

-Wyatt Beazley Durrette Jr. (born February 21, 1938) is an American attorney and former politician.
+Wyatt Beazley Durrette Jr. (February 21, 1938 – September 30, 2025) was an American attorney and politician.
 He served three terms in the Virginia House of Delegates as a Republican, from 1972 to 1978, and was the party's unsuccessful nominee for governor of Virginia in 1985.

 Early and family life

-Born in Richmond, Virginia on February 21, 1938, Durrette was raised in Franklin, Virginia, and attended an all-white high school during Massive Resistance.
+Born in Richmond, Virginia on February 21, 1938, Durrette was raised in Franklin (in the Hampton Roads area, and attended an all-white high school during Massive Resistance.
 He was captain of the baseball, basketball and football teams, but was kicked off the basketball team for working an afternoon before a game in a clothing store and refusing to follow the coach's order to apologize to his team.

-While his father helped build chemical plants for DuPont, Durrette moved to Staunton, Virginia and lived with aunts while attending the Virginia Military Institute.
+While his father helped build chemical plants for DuPont, Durrette moved to Staunton and lived with aunts while attending the Virginia Military Institute.
 He graduated with a B.S. in Mathematics, but also remembered incurring many demerits for wearing his hair long and failing to shine his shoes.
 Durrette then attended the Washington and Lee University Law School and founded the school's Conservative Society as well as irregularly published a newspaper called The Southern Conservative.
 He received his LL.B. degree cum laude, and then planned to teach political science, attending the Johns Hopkins University and receiving a M.A. in political science.

 During the Vietnam War, Captain Durrette served in the U.S. Air Force as a lawyer, assigned to California and SEA (1966–68).
 He later became active in the Veterans of Foreign Wars.

-He married Cheryn Durrette and had seven children, living in Fairfax, Virginia after his military service, then moving to the Richmond suburbs in 1985.
+He married Cheryn Durrette and had seven children, living in Fairfax after his military service, then moving to the Richmond suburbs in 1985.
 His son, Wyatt Durrette III would drop out of VMI, but by 2012 became a successful country songwriter.
-He related that he was raised by strict Southern Baptist parents, later attended a Protestant church, and by 1985 occasionally attended Catholic services with his wife.
+Durette said that he was raised by strict Southern Baptist parents, later attended a Protestant church, and by 1985 occasionally attended Catholic services with his wife.

+Durrette died on September 30, 2025, at the age of 87.